BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 The values obtained in this way are for reference only.

-We do not recommend obtaining insets in this way, when the current device has a display cutout screen, these values may be inaccurate.
+We do not recommend obtaining insets in this way, when the current device has a cutout display, these values may be inaccurate.

 :::